allthings/developers/guides/quickstart.md

 Next, we need to configure the  _RedirectUri_ in your OAuth Client.
 Again, in the Developer Console, on the same where you've copied the _Client ID_ from, we need to add a new redirect URI.
 Add your CodeSandbox's preview URL as a new redirect URI to your OAuth Client.
 You'll find your CodeSandbox's preview URL in the left preview pane.

+Also make sure that you've also provided either a Terms of Use or Privacy Policy link (or both) on the OAuth Client.
+Without one of these, you won't be able to authorize users.

 ![Example index.html on the left, browser preview on the right](https://raw.githubusercontent.com/allthings/developers/master/guides/assets/guides.quickstart.a-simple-integration.2.gif)

 With all that setup, let's add the final piece of code.
 Replace the line `// We'll make an API request here.` with the following code: